cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## KDF Identifiers

 The "HPKE KDF Identifiers" registry lists identifiers for key derivation functions defined for use with HPKE.
-These are two-byte values, so the maximum possible value is 0xFFFF = 65535.
+These identifiers are two-byte values, so the maximum possible value is 0xFFFF = 65535.

 Template: